RTippin/messenger-demo/README.md

 # Tippin's Messenger Demo
-Laravel 6 messenger demo app by Richard Tippin.
+Laravel 7 messenger demo app by Richard Tippin.
 Working to release this messenger as a package for use with laravel.
 This is a fully featured stand alone app you can use as a demo or extract my source to fit your needs.

-****Please note that until I ready to extract this further into a package, I will be constantly moving items around, and will soon be redoing the entire database structure to utilize more pivots to avoid duplicated data***
+****Please note that until I ready to extract this further into a package, I will be constantly moving items around***

 ### Checkout the [LIVE DEMO](https://tippindev.com)
-*The database and all uploaded files are wiped and reset weekly*
+*The database and all uploaded files are wiped periodically*

 ### Prerequisites
-* PHP >= 7.2
+* PHP >= 7.3
-* REDIS
+* REDIS (required to use laravel echo server)
 * Database
 * laravel-echo-server [tlaverdure/laravel-echo-server](https://github.com/tlaverdure/laravel-echo-server)